adamwiggins/clockwork/README.md

 Cron is non-ideal for running scheduled application tasks, especially in an app deployed to multiple machines.
 [More details.](http://adam.heroku.com/past/2010/4/13/rethinking_cron/)

-Clockwork is a lightweight, long-running Ruby process which sits alongside your web processes (Mongrel/Thin) and your worker processes (DJ/Resque/Minion/Stalker) to schedule recurring work at particular times or dates.
+Clockwork is a cron replacement.
+It runs as a lightweight, long-running Ruby process which sits alongside your web processes (Mongrel/Thin) and your worker processes (DJ/Resque/Minion/Stalker) to schedule recurring work at particular times or dates.
 For example, refreshing feeds on an hourly basis, or send reminder emails on a nightly basis, or generating invoices once a month on the 1st.

 Quickstart
 ----------